July 4 Sausalito Fireworks, Picnic & Parade

 FIREWORKS WILL START AT ABOUT 9:15 PM

-Sausalito’s fireworks return from the pandemic shutdowns to headline the best 4th of July event in Marin County.
+Sausalito’s fireworks headline the best 4th of July event in Marin County.
 Since the ferries don’t run late (illogically) you can drive or take Golden Gate Transit buses.

-We have insider parking tips below… and if you’re not a local you’re gonna need ’em!
+Insiders Tip: We have Sausalito parking tips below… and if you’re not a local you’re gonna need ’em!

 FIREWORKS WILL START AT ABOUT 9:15 PM

-Evening Food and Drink Before Fireworks: Moroccan and Mediterranean food will be offered by the Casablanca Food Truck.
-Margaritas (notice a pattern here?), wine, beer, soft drinks, water and popcorn will also be on sale (and, yes, the T-shirts).
+Evening Food and Drink Before Fireworks: Last year Moroccan and Mediterranean food was available; we don’t yet have the details for this year.
+Margaritas, wine, beer, soft drinks, water and popcorn will also be on sale (and, yes, the T-shirts).

 Please consider making a tax-deductible donation toward the cost of the Sausalito fireworks, which are 100% funded by donors in the community.